zecos/fieldz-mobx/README.md

 But that is just an example...this is a really good feature, because it means this whole thing is basically infinitely flexible, which can come in handy for corner cases.

+### Todo

+add generics to the type for useText (for numbers or other things that can be converted into strings)

 ### Contributing